ycexiao/scikit-package/doc/source/new-project-guide/level-1-tutorial.rst

 What's next?
 ^^^^^^^^^^^^

 You may proceed to Level 2 below.
-You will learn to share the ``doc_product`` across multiple Python files and modules.
+You will learn to share the ``dot_product`` across multiple Python files and modules.